Authentic Lessons for 21st Century Learning

 5 Minute(s)

-After students have finished, have submitted their essays, and completed their interviews, display slide 13.
+After students have finished writing, submitted their essays, and completed their interviews, display slide 13.
 Ask students to reflect on what they learned about informative writing using the I Used to Think… But Now I Know strategy.
-Ask students: What did think informative writing was?
+Ask students: What did you think informative writing was?
 Then ask: What do you know about informative writing now?
 Have them record their answers on a piece of paper.
 Use their responses as a formative assessment and to identify any misconceptions that may remain.

 Resources